Table of Contents

 - Car rental insurance cost: Car rental insurance can be steep, but no coverage can be more expensive in the long run.
 If you can’t afford the coverage offered by the rental company, there may be other options from your insurance provider.

-- Why you’re traveling: If you’re traveling for work or with a tour, provisions for coverage may be included in your travel arrangements.
+- Why you’re traveling: If you’re traveling for work or with a tour, coverage provisions may be included in your travel arrangements.
 Make sure to check all the details of your trip before you spend extra money.

 Watch for Potential Gaps in Coverage